OPPORTUNITIES

 Dr Christie Lam (c.lam@deakin.edu.au)

-We are looking for a Ph.D. candidate to join an ARC Discovery Early Career Research Award on “Greenhouse Gas Emissions from Farm Dams”.
+We are looking for a Ph.D. candidate to join an ARC Discovery Early Career Research Award on reducing greenhouse gas emissions and improving water quality from farm dams.

 Australian farm dams have some of the highest greenhouse gas (GHG) emissions per area among freshwater ecosystems.
 In Victoria alone, we estimated they release over 4,800 tonnes of CO2‐equivalent each day, which is 4.5% of all the State’s agricultural emissions.
-These recently discovered emissions are triggered by fertiliser and manure run-off increasing nutrients and creating the ideal conditions for the production of methane (CH4) – a gas with 20-30 times greater warming potential than carbon dioxide (CO2).
+These recently discovered emissions are triggered by fertiliser and manure run-off increasing nutrients, reducing water quality, and creating the ideal conditions for producing methane (CH4) – a gas with 20-30 times greater warming potential than carbon dioxide (CO2).

 This PhD project will aim to address the following aspects: